 Coupa delivers value, clarity, and insight right from their home page.
 Outside of providing a well-crafted explainer video that clocks in at a near-perfect 50 seconds, they give visitors their value prop from the second they hit the site.
-Language like “Spend Smarter” backed by the idea of getting both visibility and control out of business spend, especially paired with the underlying video clips, gives the perfect taste of the offering.
+Language like “Spend Smarter” backed by the idea of getting both visibility and control out of business spending, especially paired with the underlying video clips, gives the perfect taste of the offering.
 The swooshing design below creates the perfect space to deliver a key tagline: The All-In-One Business Spend Management Platform.

-- Cohesion and design consistency: Excellent use of colour to draw the eye to key elements like CTAs and buttons to explore the site as well as a perfectly consistent use of shape and hover-overs.
+- Cohesion and design consistency: Excellent use of colour to draw the eye to key elements like CTAs and buttons to explore the site as well as perfectly consistent use of shape and hover-overs.

-- Simple, clean illustrations of the offering in use shows users what to expect out of the interface.
+- Simple: Clean illustrations of the offering in use shows users what to expect out of the interface.

 - Great use of language: “What are you looking to do?” followed by a categorized selection of services and capabilities shows a customer-centric approach.

-- The Explore & Learn section offers resources for folks in every stage of their journey and even links to high-value gated offers.
+- The Explore & Learn section: Offers resources for folks in every stage of their journey and even links to high-value gated offers.

-Strongest element: Clean, simple view of a comprehensive solution
+Strongest Element: Clean, simple view of a comprehensive solution

 Although Freshbooks' offering has tons of features, they've found a simple, straightforward, and insightful way to put it all into context right on their home page.
-Just underneath a well-crafted value prop, complementary image, and a carefully crafted short list of high-view benefits, Freshbooks not only breaks down all of its solution's handiest features, but includes a first-hand look of the interface in action with every example perfectly showcasing how simple yet powerful it really is—not to mention aesthetically pleasing!
+Just underneath a well-crafted value prop, complementary image, and a carefully crafted short list of high-view benefits, Freshbooks not only breaks down all of its solution's handiest features but includes a first-hand look of the interface in action with every example perfectly showcasing how simple yet powerful it really is—not to mention aesthetically pleasing!

 - Overall design: The site overall is clean, simple, and tasteful.
 It uses a modest palette derived from the logo that gives it a cohesive feel that is never too in your face.

-- Social proof is evident, but tasteful.
+- Social proof is evident but tasteful.
 The landing spot on the home page has reviews subtly tucked away but easily accessible, a gray bar underneath the main image shows that big brands have taken notice, and further down, there are good quotes from actual clients.

 - Blog style breakout boxes underneath the social proof appeals to and invites both individuals and entire teams/businesses.